 7 – Euphorbia Caput-Medusae

 I love the bulbs and how interesting they are in shape and size.
-I’m sure they are easy to take care and would look lovely paired with something like the Rose Succulent.
+I’m sure they are easy to take care of and look lovely paired with something like the Rose Succulent.

 8 – Platycerium